dotnet-campus/dotnetCampus.UISpy.Uno/README.md

     {
         this.InitializeComponent();
 #if HAS_UNO
-        UnoSpySnoop.SpySnoop.StartSpyUI(SnoopRootGrid);
+        this.AttachDevTools();
 #endif
     }
 }
 ```

-After completing the above preparation work, you can run the project, then open the UnoSpySnoopDebugger tool, select the running project, and then click the `Start UI Spy` button to debug the UI interface.
+After completing the above preparation work, you can run the project, press F12 to debug the UI interface.

 ![](./Docs/Images/SelectDebugProcess.png)